Step 3: Homebuyer Education

-Multifamily Properties: At least one borrower signing the Note (whether or not first-time homebuyers) and purchasing a multifamily property must complete a landlord-counseling program by a MassHousing-approved Homebuyer Counseling Agency in order to qualify for a MassHousing loan.
+Multifamily Properties: At least one borrower signing the Note (whether or not first-time homebuyers) and purchasing a multifamily property must complete a landlord-education program by a MassHousing-approved Homebuyer Education Agency in order to qualify for a MassHousing loan.

 These classes must be completed prior to closing the loan.

-Homebuyer counseling will help you understand all aspects of buying and owning a home.
+Homebuyer education will help you understand all aspects of buying and owning a home.
 You’ll learn about finding the right home, choosing a neighborhood, mortgage types and terms, and real estate industry terminology.

 Programs include discussions of